 They’ve been labeled a natural wonder because of the incredible variety of plant and animal life that thrive there – most of which has never been documented elsewhere.

-The islands were listed as a World Heritage site because they contain some of the world’s greatest examples of biological diversity, with many endemic flora and fauna.
-If you love viewing wildlife in their natural habitat, these islands should not be missed.
+The islands were listed as a World Heritage site because they contain some of the world’s greatest biological diversity, with many endemic flora and fauna.

-Here, I got to witness fearless endangered birds mating at point-blank, snorkel with sharks and somersaulting sea lions, and walk alongside humungous tortoises and hundreds of iguanas.
+Here, I witnessed fearless endangered birds mating at point-blank range, snorkeled with sharks and somersaulting sea lions, and walked alongside humungous tortoises and hundreds of iguanas.

-The cruise also provides an opportunity to visit far-flung secluded islands for a chance to see endangered wildlife that can only be found in this part of the globe.
+The cruise also provides an opportunity to visit far-flung secluded islands and see endangered wildlife that can only be found in this part of the globe.

 Day 1: BALTRA – NORTH SEYMOUR for the blue-footed boobies and frigate birds.